JonMStevens/frontend-mentor-order-summary-component/README.md

  - Introduction to SVGs
  - Introduction to background images with transparency
  - How to make a box shadow on only one side of an element
+ - Best practice is to include certain roles on elements of your site
 ### Useful resources

 - [css-tricks / css almanac / box-shadow](https://css-tricks.com/almanac/properties/b/box-shadow/) - a rundown on box shadow.
 This is where I learned how to create a box shadow on one side of an element.
+- [Deque University - Page must have one main landmark](https://dequeuniversity.com/rules/axe/4.2/landmark-one-main?application=axeAPI) - Info about roles you typically include on your site.

 ## Author
 - Frontend Mentor - [@JonMStevens](https://www.frontendmentor.io/profile/JonMStevens)